cmd05/kinect-fedora-linux/README.md

 > nano RedistMaker
 > ```

-As of writing this guide, the sample `NiViewer` does gives compilation errors when running `make` due to a symbol conflict with the standard library.
+As of writing this guide, the sample `NiViewer` gives compilation errors when running `make` due to a symbol conflict with the standard library.
 Copy the contents of `glh_linear.h` from [here](https://github.com/EmaroLab/OpenNI/blob/99e5dcc60860ea065bad3afaefb4c4cf7bc98e18/Samples/NiViewer/glh/glh_linear.h) and replace it in `Samples/NiViewer/glh/glh_linear.h`:

 ```bash
 # from OpenNI root directory